grimmier378/MyPaths/README.md

 Thus MyPaths was born.
 MyPaths allows you to record /save and load Custom Waypoint paths in a zone.

+## HUD

-You can Toggle a HUD from the menu bar to display your status updates, and set the transparency from inside the config window.
+* You can Toggle a HUD from the menu bar to display your status.
+* You can set the transparency from inside the config window.
+* Double Clicking on the HUD will toggle the main window.

 ## Paths